 A common circumstance that parents rely on to justify a change of orders is relocation between states.
 A recent case in 2017 is a helpful example.
 In this case the mother sought new Orders to relocate from Victoria to Queensland with the children and her new partner.
 Previously the father and the mother had agreed to Consent Orders.
 On appeal the Full Court said that given the Consent Orders had broken down, were based on both parties living in Victoria and at the time of the original hearing the new partner was not planned to have a significant role in the care of the children, there had been a significant change in circumstances.
 As such the Court concluded the threshold was reached and ordered the matter to be listed for a re-hearing.

-If you are having issues with parenting arrangements or wish to change the current arrangements, call Michell Meares, Accredited Specialist Family Lawyer now on 4324 7699.
+If you are having issues with parenting arrangements or wish to change the current arrangements, call Amelia Cox, Accredited Specialist Family Lawyer now on 4324 7699.